tripal/tripal/docs/user_guide/install_tripal/rapid_install.rst

   sudo su - postgres

 Next, create the new 'drupal' user account.
-This account will not be a "superuser' nor allowed to create new roles, but should be allowed to create a database.
+This account will not be a "superuser" nor allowed to create new roles, but should be allowed to create a database.

 .. code-block:: bash